Customized Hair Growth Kit - 60% OFF get started

 Collagen and gelatin are both widely known for their benefits.

 Both collagen supplements and gelatin contain a long chain of collagen broken into smaller pieces by hydrolyzation.
 That said, collagen peptides undergo a complete hydrolyzation process, resulting in tiny chains of amino acids that dissolve quickly in water.
-Gelatin undergoes a partial process that results in larger collagen molecules that form a thick gel when added to water.
+Gelatin undergoes a partial process, resulting in larger collagen molecules that form a thick gel when added to water.

 The smaller particle size of dedicated hair and skin supplements allows collagen to be absorbed more efficiently in the gut, bloodstream, and target organs.
 On the other hand, gelatin has a larger chain of peptides that better line the gut from the inside but is less effective for hair, skin, and nail renewal.